Vualto/vudrm-public-docs/docs/source/integrations/casting/chromecast.md

 ## Basic setup

-In order to stream DRM protected content on a Chromecast using Google' web SDK you will need to create a Custom Receiver app.
+In order to stream DRM protected content on a Chromecast using Googles' web SDK you will need to create a Custom Receiver app.
 The app will utilise two parts a `Sender` and a `Receiver`.

 Typically the `Sender` would reside either as part of the web page or your chosen player.